Nahr al-Kalb

 The Nahr al-Kalb (نهر الكلب, meaning Dog River) is a river in Lebanon.
 It runs for 31 km from a spring in Jeita near the Jeita Grotto to the Mediterranean Sea.

-Inscriptions
+Historical significance

-Nahr al-Kalb is the ancient Lycus River.
+The Nahr al-Kalb is the ancient Lycus River.
+The river mouth is renowned for its Commemorative stelae of Nahr el-Kalb, featuring inscriptions from various civilizations.
 Past generals and conquerors have traditionally built monuments at the mouth of the Nahr al-Kalb, known as the Commemorative stelae of Nahr el-Kalb.
+The notable inscriptions are of: Assyrian, Babylonian, Roman, Crusader, Ottoman, and modern era.

 The entire site of the Nahr el-Kelb valley with the archaeological sites it conceals is classified on the indicative list of UNESCO world heritage.

 Geography

 The river originates at a low altitude from a source that originates from the Jeita Grotto.

-The river receives the seasonal contribution of torrents from Mount Lebanon, and is almost dry in summer.
+Recent developments

+As of February 2025, the site remains a focus of historical research and preservation.
+In November 2023, digital documentation of the cuneiform inscriptions was carried out to support their preservation and study.